 Where Does a VIP Tour Start?

 We prefer to meet at the first park because the time it takes to get to the park is on us, and it means we can arrange the time for our tour to start at the park and not at the resort.
 We try to make every minute count without stressing.
 If you have little ones or are concerned about your whole group getting somewhere on time, the best option is to be picked up at your resort then.
-It is much faster to ride in the van to the park and use that time that way than to end up on a stopped monorail or miss the bus to the park and be late for your tour.
+It is much faster to ride in the van to the park than to end up on a stopped monorail or miss the bus to the park and be late for your tour.
 Your time starts whether you’re there or not.

 Can the Transportation Accommodate Car Seats and Wheel Chairs?